 Bacterial Vaccines: AVANT's goal is to become a leading developer of innovative bacterial vaccines that address health care needs on a global basis.
 In this regard, AVANT acquired VitriLife®, a technology with the potential to reduce manufacturing costs and improve product stability, eliminating the need for vaccine refrigeration during shipping and storage.
-With this technology and AVANT's Cholera- and Salmonella-vectored delivery technologies, named VibrioVec® and SalmoVec®, AVANT can now develop a new generation of vaccines that have an ideal product profile: safe, effective, oral, single-dose, rapidly protective and temperature stable.
+With this technology and AVANT's Cholera- and Salmonella-vectored delivery technologies, named VibrioVec® and SalmoVec®, AVANT can now develop a new generation of vaccines that have an ideal product profile: safe, effective, oral, single-dose, rapidly protective and increased thermostability.

 Development of a safe and effective cholera vaccine is the first step in establishing AVANT's single-dose, oral bacterial vaccine franchise.
-During 2002, AVANT completed a Phase 2 dose-ranging study with CholeraGarde® which assessed the safety and immnogenicity of this vaccine and supported the start of Phase 2 trials in December 2002 with the International Vaccine Institute ("IVI") in Bangladesh where cholera is endemic.
+In December 2002, the International Vaccine Institute ("IVI") initiated a Phase 2 study of CholeraGarde® in Bangladesh where cholera is endemic.
 In July 2005, Bangladesh study results in children and infants showed CholeraGarde® to be well tolerated and highly immunogenic, with 77% of children aged 9 months to 5 years generating protective immune responses.
 Previously published results showed the vaccine to be well tolerated and immunogenic against the cholera organism in the adult portion of this trial.